asc-community/monobind/README.md

 `FindMono.cmake` should find mono installation library.
 If it fails and you have mono properly installed, I will be glad to see your PR with fixing changes

 ### Usage
-Firstly I should point out that monobind is still in develop, so you may find many features missing.
-I am trying my best to make the library more convinient and waiting for your suggestions.
-For now here is a baseline of what you can do using this library:
+Firstly I should point out that monobind is still in development, so you may find many features missing.
+I am trying my best to make the library more convinient and waiting for your suggestions (or PRs).
+Code examples can be found in this repository, but if you do not have so much time, here is a baseline of what you can do using monobind:

-*Consider having .cs and .cpp files with following methods:*
+*Consider having .cs and .cpp files with the following methods:*
 ```cs
 using System;
 using System.Runtime.CompilerServices;